The Best Golf Guide for beginners

 Should I buy a fairway wood or a hybrid?

+Read our recent article on the best budget hybrid clubs if you’re looking for a hybrid club at the best price.
 These clubs have a head that is slightly smaller than the driver and have a higher degree of loft.
 They are designed for hitting the golf ball longer distances off the ground to cover distances of between 180 – 220 yards depending on the club type.

 The aerodynamic shape and twist face technology make this great at correcting miss-hits.
 Fairway woods can have a big impact on your game by allowing you to easily hit the ball to the green or surrounding area from a longer distance.
 The design of these clubs mean that they are generally easier to hit than the longer irons, and for this reason have become a regular part of golfers bags.